The n100 Google update: why rank tracking just got expensive

 How this breaks “Average Position”

-The most dangerous consequence of the n100 update isn’t the cost—it’s the data integrity.
+The most dangerous consequence of the n100 update isn’t the cost.
+It’s the data integrity.

 Many SEO reports rely on “Average Position” or “Visibility Score.”
 These metrics assume you have a complete picture of the SERP.

-The panic: You walk into your Monday morning meeting.
+You walk into your Monday morning meeting.
 The chart shows your SEO visibility crashing by 60%.
 The CMO is screaming.
 “Did we get hit by a Core Update?”
 “Did the site crash?”

-The reality: You didn’t lose rankings.
+You didn’t lose rankings.
 You lost observability.
 Your pages are still sitting at #45, getting the same (low) traffic they always did.
 But your tool has gone blind to anything below the fold.

-Advice: Ask your data provider explicitly: “What is your crawl depth post-n100?
+Ask your data provider explicitly: “What is your crawl depth post-n100?
 Are you still fetching all 10 pages?”

 The economic ripple effect

-This update is creating a bifurcation in the market.
+This update is bifurcating the market.

 Adapting your scraping strategy